Toward Nakba as a Legal Concept: The Nation

-The piece was published in The Atlantic on November 21 with the title "The Harvard Law Review Refused to Run This Piece About Genocide in Gaza."
+The piece was published in The Nation on November 21 with the title "The Harvard Law Review Refused to Run This Piece About Genocide in Gaza."
 The same day, The Intercept published an investigation into the HLR's decision not to publish the piece, and the HLR issued a public note in defense of its editorial processes.
 The journal faced public backlash and became "embroiled in internal strife."
 Approximately 125 law professors—including legal scholars Duncan Kennedy, William Schabas, and Makau Mutua—signed an open letter in solidarity with Eghbariah and HLR editors, describing the censorship as “authoritarian” and expressing concern over the impact on academic freedom.
 Harvard Law School professor Ryan Doerfler praised the article for being “a forceful piece of legal scholarship.”
 Yale Law School professor Asli Bali described the article as an “excellent piece of legal scholarship.”